MichaIng/DietPi-Docs/docs/dietpi_tools.md

     - Scroll through the list of available software - for more details check the [DietPi software list](../software/).

     The list of optimised software is long.
-You either browse the list or use the option **Search**.
+You either browse the list or use the option **Search Software**.

     - To install software on your DietPi, select it in the list and press ++space++ to add it to the installation list.
 If you change your mind, hit ++space++ again to remove it.